wwong/pupmod-simp-dconf/REFERENCE.md

 **Defined types**

 * [`dconf::profile`](#dconfprofile): Updates a ``dconf`` profile entry to ``/etc/dconf/profile/$name``
 * [`dconf::settings`](#dconfsettings): Add a dconf rule to the profile of your choice  This adds a configuration file to the /etc/dconf/db/<profile>.d directory.
-The dconf datbase
+The dconf database

 **Data types**